Welcome to Martin Neitzel's "private" pages. I'm a CCIE (Cisco

 Sending Email to me

-I get currently more than 100 emails daily.
+I get 300 emails on a normal work day.
 If you want your email to

 be read and perhaps even answered, you can improve your odds for quick